sdiehl/wiwinwlh/tutorial.md

 Laziness is a controversial design decision in Haskell.
 It is difficult to write production Haskell code that operates in constant memory without some insight into the evaluation model and the runtime.
-A lot of industrial codebases have a policy of marking all constructors as strict default or enabling [StrictData] to prevent space leaks.
+A lot of industrial codebases have a policy of marking all constructors as strict by default or enabling [StrictData] to prevent space leaks.
 If Haskell were being designed from scratch it probably would not choose laziness as the default model.
-Future implementations of Haskell compilers would also probably also not choose this point in the design space if given the option of breaking with the language specification.
+Future implementations of Haskell compilers would not choose this point in the design space if given the option of breaking with the language specification.

-There is a lot of fear uncertainty and doubt spread about lazy evaluation that unfortunately that gets loses the forest for the trees and ignores 30 years of advanced research on the type system.
+There is a lot of fear, uncertainty and doubt spread about lazy evaluation that unfortunately loses the forest for the trees and ignores 30 years of advanced research on the type system.
 In industrial programming a lot of software is sold on the meme of being of *fast* instead of being *correct*, and lazy evaluation is an intellectually easy talking point about these upside-down priorities.
-Nevertheless the colloquial perception of a laziness being "evil" is a meme that will continue to persist regardless of any underlying reality because software is intrinsically a social process.
+Nevertheless the colloquial perception of laziness being "evil" is a meme that will continue to persist regardless of any underlying reality because software is intrinsically a social process.